 It turns out mrfr is short for Market Research Future, a company which produces reports about all kinds of things from batteries to interior design.
 They actually have phone numbers on their web site, so I called +44 1720 412 167 to ask if they were aware of the posts.
 It is remarkably fun to ask business people about their interest in queer BDSM—sometimes stigma works in your favor.
 I haven’t heard back yet, but I’m guessing they either conducting this spam campaign directly, or commissioned an SEO company which (perhaps without their knowledge) is doing it on their behalf.

 Anyway, we’re not the only ones.
-There are also mrfr accounts purporting to be a weird car enthusiast, a like-minded individual, a bear into market research on interior design trends, and a green building market research enthusiast in DC, Maryland, or Virginia.
+There are also mrfr accounts purporting to be a weird car enthusiast, a like-minded individual, a bear into market research on interior design trends, a green building enthusiast in DC, Maryland, or Virginia, a Spanish speaker interested in Chile, and a Human-Computer Interaction geek.
 Over on the seven-user loud.computer, mrfr applied with the text:

 I’m a creative thinker who enjoys experimental art, internet culture, and unconventional digital spaces.
 I’d like to join loud.computer to connect with others who embrace weird, bold, and expressive online creativity, and to contribute to a community that values playfulness, individuality, and artistic freedom.